 President Trump sends out video tweet after being discharged from Walter Reed

-President Trump tweeted out a football-themed video minutes after walking out of Walter Reed Medical Center and climbing aboard Marine One to return to the White House after spending the weekend battling COVID-19.
+President Trump's campaign tweeted out a football-themed video minutes after walking out of Walter Reed Medical Center and climbing aboard Marine One to return to the White House after spending the weekend battling COVID-19.

 Dressed in a navy suit and tie and wearing a face mask, Trump walked out of Walter Reed on his own shortly after 6:30 pm on Monday evening.
 Upon walking out the doors of the hospital, he made a low fist pump and gave a thumbs up to the press as he got into a black SUV to head to Marine One.